Addison's Disease in Dogs

 Written by Small Door's medical experts

 Addison’s disease negatively affects a dog’s ability to appropriately respond to stress and causes a generalized dysfunction of many organ systems.
 As a potentially life-threatening condition, understanding the symptoms and the risks, especially in dogs predisposed to developing Addison’s Disease, can make the difference between a good prognosis and a poor prognosis.

 In This Article

-Hypoadrenocorticism, also known as Addison’s disease, is an endocrine disorder that occurs most commonly in young to middle-aged female dogs, although male dogs can also develop Addison’s disease.
-Dogs with hypoadrenocorticism are unable to produce an adequate amount of cortisol, which affects their ability to appropriately respond to stress along with a generalized dysfunction of multiple organ systems.
+Addison's Disease, also known as Hypoadrenocorticism, is an endocrine (hormonal) disorder that occurs most commonly in young to middle-aged female dogs, although male dogs can also develop Addison’s disease.
+Dogs with Addison’s disease are unable to produce an adequate amount of cortisol, which affects their ability to appropriately respond to stress, along with causing the dysfunction of multiple organ systems.
 Addison’s disease may also interfere with the ability to regulate important electrolytes, especially sodium and potassium.

 Symptoms of Addison’s disease vary and are often hard for owners to catch until it’s severe.
 These may include:

 In many cases, the signs of Addison’s disease can be nonspecific, like lethargy, vomiting, diarrhea, decreased appetite, and weight loss.
 Dogs with Addison’s disease can also experience decreased heart rates with possible heart arrhythmias, which results in poor circulation, and kidney damage secondary to high potassium levels.
 Many dogs with acute Addison’s disease also have low blood pressure and dehydration.